We’ll teach you how to come up with a great blog name in your niche without spending countless hours searching for creativity and domain names.

 The process should take you around 30 minutes and no more than an hour to complete!

 Before we start: What is the niche of your blog?

 If you’re having trouble finding your niche or have not settled on one yet, check out our post: How To Find Your Blogging Niche.

 Assuming that you have found the niche you want to be in, let’s find you that great blog name!

-Let’s start with a couple pieces of advice I have learned from hunting down domain names in the past:
+Let’s start with some advice I have learned from hunting down domain names in the past: